 - Prevent new client node sessions from starting by issuing the DISABLE SESSIONS command: - disable sessions all - 2.
 Determine whether any client node sessions or processes are in progress by completing the following steps: - a.
 On the Overview page of the Operations Center, view the Activity area for the total numbers of processes and sessions that are currently active.
 If numbers differ significantly from the usual numbers that are displayed during your daily storage-management routine, view other status indicators in the Operations Center to check whether there is a problem. - b.
-View the graph in the Activity area to compare the amount of network traffic over the following periods: - The current period, that is, the most recent 24-hour period - The previous period, that is, the 24 hours before the current period c.
+View the graph in the Activity area to compare the amount of network traffic over the following periods: - The current period, that is, the most recent 24-hour period - The previous period, that is, the 24 hours before the current period - If the graph for the previous period represents the expected amount of traffic, significant differences on the graph for the current period might indicate a problem. - c.
 On the Servers page, select a server for which you want to view processes and sessions, and click Details.
 If the server is not registered as a hub or spoke server in the Operations Center, obtain information about processes by using administrative commands.
 Issue the QUERY PROCESS command to query processes and obtain information about sessions by issuing the QUERY SESSION command.